aethersh/as215207.net/src/content/pop/nova.md

   url: https://pdxnet.co.uk
 ---

 nova is our newest server, acquired so that we can join [NVIX](https://nvix.us/).

-It is also being used as the guinea pig for our migration to using NixOS for all of our virtual routers.
+This node runs NixOS with Pathvector & BIRD 2.
+It was our first full NixOS system and served as the testing ground for our preliminary pathvector + nix integration.